IBM RS/6000: History

-IBM's announcement of RS/6000 in February 1990 was its reentry into Unix workstations—the fastest-growing segment of the PC market—after the failed RT PC, and its use of AIX was the company's official endorsement of Unix.
+After the RT PC—IBM's first Unix RISC workstation—achieved less than 2% market share, the company avoided using the RT name for its replacement.
+IBM's announcement of RS/6000 in February 1990 was its reentry into the fastest-growing segment of the PC market, and its use of AIX was the company's official endorsement of Unix.
 About 70 vendors demonstrated early versions of software at the introduction.
 About 100 more announced ports to the system, and IBM said it expected 1500 applications from 700 companies by the end of 1990.

+IBM aggressively priced RS/6000 after its earlier failure to compete against Sun Microsystems, Hewlett-Packard, and Silicon Graphics.
 InfoWorld said that while RT PC "caused only laughter among competitors ...
-This time no one is laughing" at RS/6000, with performance superior to Sun Microsystems and comparable prices.
+This time no one is laughing" at RS/6000, with performance superior to Sun and comparable prices.
 IBM said during the announcement that it was faster than competing systems from Sun, Hewlett-Packard, and Digital Equipment Corporation, and hoped that the company would have 15% of the workstation market by 1992.
 RS/6000's RISC technology also had a much better price/performance ratio than IBM's existing proprietary AS/400.
 Although the company described RS/6000 as being for scientific and engineering users, observers said that IBM intended it and AS/400 to compete with each other in the midrange system market, with non-technical software announcements beyond those available for competing workstations.
 The AS/400 division at IBM Rochester reportedly attempted to prevent the RS/6000 division at IBM Austin from selling the product at such a competitive price, and wanted to change its name to a number smaller than "400".
 An uninvolved company source said "The last thing IBM wanted to do was compete with itself.
 But it looks like that kind of thinking isn't going to work anymore".

 The first RS/6000 models use the IBM Standard Micro Channel (SMC) bus; later models use PCI.
 Some later models conform to the PReP and CHRP standard platforms, co-developed with Apple and Motorola, with Open Firmware (OpenFW/OFW).
 The plan was to enable the RS/6000 to run multiple operating systems such as Windows NT, NetWare, OS/2, Solaris, Taligent, AIX and Mac OS but in the end only IBM's Unix variant AIX was used and supported on RS/6000.
 Linux is widely used on CHRP based RS/6000s, but support was added after the RS/6000 name was changed to eServer pSeries in 2000.

 The RS/6000 family also includes the POWERserver servers, POWERstation workstations, and the IBM RS/6000 SP supercomputer platform.
 While most machines are desktops, desksides, or rack-mounted, there are laptop models too.
 Famous RS/6000s include the PowerPC 604e-based Deep Blue supercomputer that beat world champion Garry Kasparov at chess in 1997, and the POWER3-based ASCI White which was the fastest supercomputer in the world during 2000–2002.